Altinn/app-lib-dotnet/CONTRIBUTING.md

 such that we can observe that the code works correctly when running locally and in test and production environments.
 See existing code for tips and clues.

-Parts of the telemetry is considered public contract and when released in the library.
+Parts of the telemetry is considered public contract.
-Consumers may build alerting and dashboards based on this telemetry, so
+Consumers may build alerting and dashboards based on this telemetry, so if we change names and tags that may break things downstream.
+Names and tags are in the `Telemetry` class.

 ### Testing